RaffaelSchaefer/Goldfish/README.md

 # Goldfish 🐠

-A simple C++ library for unit testing.
+A simple C++ library for unit testing with jest like syntax.

 ## Features